Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 We spend the rest of the day in picturesque Szentendre.
 Nestling below the rolling hills behind, this charming riverside town has a lovely Baroque square lined with brightly painted facades and pretty churches.
 Described as the ‘Montmartre of the Danube’, the rich, rusty reds and warm orange and yellow hues of its handsome townhouses dazzle in the rosy light.
 This is the perfect spot to while away a lazy afternoon, exploring the Old Town’s delightful maze of cobblestone streets.

-We return to Budapest where we stay for the next three nights, with breakfast, at the Hilton Budapest City.
-Centrally located, the hotel has smart, spacious public areas, a stylish bar and a restaurant serving both local and international cuisine.
-The rooms are elegantly furnished in cool, calming tones and are superbly appointed.
+We return to Budapest where we stay for the next three nights, with breakfast, at the centrally located Courtyard by Marriott Budapest City Centre.
+The rooms are decorated in a contemporary style and superbly appointed.

 Budapest is truly a magnificent city – an alluring collage of palatial buildings and grand churches with dramatic spires and magnificent domes straddling the vast waters of the Danube.
 Numerous foreign powers have ruled here and this is reflected in the city’s eclectic architectural mix, including Roman ruins and Turkish baths recalling the days of the Ottoman Empire, but the greatest influence on its architecture was Hungary’s union with Austria in 1867, which initiated a period of huge growth continuing up to the First World War.
 This resulted in some sensational buildings in a range of styles, including the elegant Art Nouveau Gellert Hotel and its sumptuous thermal baths, resplendent with gleaming majolica tiles and colourful mosaics.